 Sometime on the morning of Sunday, 19 July 2020, the GEDmatch site was either hacked or experienced a severe programming failure.
-DNA kit privacy has been breached (did they not have a cybersecurity company handling situations)?
+DNA kit privacy has been breached?
 Kits that were marked “private” or “research”, meaning they should not show in the match lists of anyone else, because visible, and kits that had opted out of law enforcement matching were opted in.

 This is a breaking story.
 I will update as more information becomes available.
 If you have screen shots you’re willing to share, please let me know.

 Update 9:00 AM Pacific Time, 19 July (Sunday)

 I was briefly able to get into GEDmatch.
 My one remaining kit is a post-mortem DNA analysis with low data quality.
 It should neither be part of the main matching pool nor opted in to law enforcement matching.
 At last check, it was both.

 The site went down again before I was able to change the kit settings.

 On social media, people are reporting seeing kits with Parabon email addresses.
 This, it appears that even the law enforcement kits were exposed to public matching.
 I wonder how many there are.

 Update 9:40 AM Pacific Time, 19 July (Sunday)